Terms & Conditions of Business

 1.4 We will endeavour to provide veterinary services in accordance with reasonable standards denoted by the RCVS guidelines for practice standards and the professional conduct of veterinary surgeons and veterinary nurses.
 All Veterinary Services shall be supplied in accordance with normal professional standards.

 At our discretion, we may arrange for Veterinary Services to be supplied at various locations and at other times.
-In an emergency, a veterinary surgeon will see you outside these opening hours, but this service will carry an extra charge.
+In an emergency, a veterinary surgeon will see you within or outside these opening hours, but this service will carry an extra charge.
 We reserve the right to utilise the services of a specialist out-of-hours provider.
 This service may carry an extra charge and any monies due for Services or Products provided by this external provider are payable to the third-party provider (pertaining to their distinct Terms & Conditions).

 1.6 We reserve the right to decline to supply Veterinary Services at our discretion.
 You are able (at your own cost and subject to the payment obligations in these terms and conditions) to seek a second opinion on or concerning any Veterinary Services provided.
 We will have the right and duty to priorities our customers and to maintain an adequate balance between the number of clients and personnel so we can deliver excellent services.
 We cannot guarantee that will have the capacity to be able to register back any clients that left the practice.

-2.SUPPLY OF PRODUCTS
+- SUPPLY OF PRODUCTS

-2.1 In the event of any defect or failure (except those caused by human error) in any Product, our liability to you shall be restricted to replacing the Product or refunding the price that you paid for the Product.
+2.1 In the event of any defect or failure (except those caused by human error) in any product, our liability to you shall be restricted to replacing the Product or refunding the price that you paid for the Product.